aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-xps/_index.md

 {{% /alert %}}

-If you want to cut down on transmission and storage costs, you can convert your Microsoft PowerPoint presentation to the XPS format.
+If you want to cut down on storage costs, you can convert your Microsoft PowerPoint presentation to the XPS format.
 This way, you will find it easier to save, share, and print your documents.

 Microsoft continues to implement strong support for XPS in Windows (even in Windows 10), so you may want to consider saving files to this format.
 If you are dealing with Windows 8.1, Windows 8, Windows 7, and Windows Vista, then XPS might actually be your best option for certain operations.